From Abracadabra to Zombies | View All

 Are the studies of no value that show African-Americans or Asians doing differently than so-called "white" Americans on standardized IQ tests?
 That is, is the work of people like Herrnstein and Murray worthless?
 No. It is valuable data, but it is also explosive data because of our racist political history.
 The data is also often wrong.* Such data will inevitably be exploited by white supremacists, twisted for their own political goals and used not to improve racial relations in America but to encourage further racial strife.
 Such data consists mainly of correlations.
 And while correlations should convince orthodox empirical scientists of nothing, to the racist researcher, correlations are the heart and soul of their work.
 The furor that The Bell Curve caused died down quickly because there occurred an ongoing saga which usurped its political and entertainment value: the O. J. Simpson trial.
 In fact, Herrnstein and Murray, in chapter after chapter, call for social reforms to improve the status of blacks in America.
 They may be disingenuous calls, but they are nevertheless inconsistent with the notion that the social condition of blacks in America is due to genetic factors.
 If genes led to the black underclass of young thugs who murder each other on a daily basis in almost every city in America, then there would be no point in calling for educational or vocational programs, no point in urging a change of focus for black men and women in their families, as even the black supremacist Louis Farrakhan has recommended with his million man march.

 One can't deny that the majority of young men killing each other in gang wars are minorities.
 But one can deny that the reason they are so violent and immoral is because of their genes.
 That is false and an insult to the majority of blacks and other minorities who are decent, law-abiding persons.
 One can't deny that minorities are undereducated as a group and underrepresented in our colleges and universities, and in the professions and skilled trades.
 But one can deny that the reason minorities are underrepresented is that their genes makes them inferior and incapable of competing with "white" America.
 Even so, it is true that many minorities are not in college or working as doctors or lawyers or teachers or auto mechanics, etc., because of their race.
 There are social factors, such as racism and poverty, that continue to adversely affect black progress in America.
-There are also cultural factors that need to be addressed, but when they are—even by black leaders like Bill Cosby or others—they are often met with the same kind of resistance that Jensen and Shockley experienced.
+There are also cultural factors that need to be addressed, but when they are—even by black leaders—they are often met with the same kind of resistance that Jensen and Shockley experienced.

 It is possible that some day we may be able to look at people of different races and see them as human beings without losing sight of what is special and unique about racial or ethnic membership.
 We do not need to be colorblind, nor should we strive to ignore racial differences.
 But they should be seen in a proper perspective: significant in forming us, but irrelevant to our status as human beings capable of both the highest moral and intellectual behavior and of bestial depravity and moronic incompetence.